The 20 Best Drug Induced Dyskinesia Doctors Near Me in Georgia, US

 Offers Telehealth

-Jeffrey Charpentier is a Neurologist in Gainesville, Georgia.
-Dr. Charpentier has been practicing medicine for over 26 years and is rated as an Experienced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Transient Global Amnesia, Dravet Syndrome, Essential Tremor, and Cerebellar Degeneration.
+Jeffrey Charpentier is a Neurologist practicing medicine in Gainesville, Georgia.
+He has been practicing medicine for over 26 years.
+Dr. Charpentier is rated as an Experienced provider by MediFind in the treatment of Drug Induced Dyskinesia.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Transient Global Amnesia, Dravet Syndrome, Essential Tremor, and Cerebellar Degeneration.
+Dr. Charpentier is board certified in American Board Of Psychiatry & Neurology, Neurology - 2005.
 Dr. Charpentier is currently accepting new patients.

 Advanced in Drug Induced Dyskinesia